UBE2C/LinAlg-O-Tron-3000/README.md

 # LinAlg-O-Tron-3000

-Are you tired of staring at long lines of text and numbers, God forbid hex dumps, in your terminal all day? </d>
+Are you tired of staring at long lines of text and numbers, God forbid hex dumps, in your terminal all day? <br />
-Wouldn't it be better to stare at colorful, rotating, scaling and moving shapes instead? </d>
+Wouldn't it be better to stare at colorful, rotating, scaling and moving shapes instead? <br />

 Well, look no further, as the **LinAlg-O-Tron-3000** is here to spice up your terminal-staring session!
 Although they are not colorful (yet) and they are not moving (yet), these shapes are sure fun to look at, so try it today!